What Is a VPN and Why Do I Need One?

 September 6th, 2018

 First, what is it?
 A virtual private network, or VPN, is, in short, an encrypted link from a computer to a private network, like a company’s intranet.
-It’s secure, so using a VPN when browsing the Internet is, ideally, safer than not.
-Your information, at least, is better protected.
+It’s secure, meaning your information—emails, file sharing, search history, etc.—is better protected.

 If you want to protect your kids during online browsing, a VPN is one of the most reliable ways to do that.
 When your child uses public WiFi, VPNs prevent outsiders from seeing what they’re searching for or what information they’re entering.
 This makes it easier for them to keep private information private.
 VPNs also prevent others from identifying your kids’ location based on where they use the Internet.
 This improves your kids’ physical safety by making them harder to find and harm.

-But they aren’t a cure-all.
+They aren’t a cure-all.
 While VPNs can bolster your kids’ online safety, they don’t eliminate online threats.
-And a VPN network that isn’t set up properly can still leak their information to the world.
-There is also a risk that outside attackers will engage in IP spoofing, which involves tricking your kids’ devices into using their networks in place of the VPN.
-And if you purchase your VPN from an outside company, that company’s got your information.
+And a shoddy VPN can still leak their information to the world.